 Action # Title Description Total Funds Contributing 3.a Employees for Ed.
-Program School will employ certificated employees necessary to implement educational programs. \$1,838,520 N 3.b Employees for Operations School will employ staff necessary for school operations and facilities to ensure student safety and support implementation of educational program \$651,221 N 3.c Insurance/Benefits School will maintain required insurance and will offer competitive employee benefits packages. \$991,292 N 3.d Curriculum School will purchase books, materials and supplies to ensure smooth operations and effective implementation of educational programs.
-Students will be provided with free and reduced lunch. \$450,893 N 3.e Professional Services School will leverage professional services and other ongoing operating expenses to ensure smooth operations and effective implementation of educational programs.
-Action encompasses budget series 5000, including professional services such as attorneys and auditors and expenses such as copier rentals, tech support, and district oversight. Ν 3.f Capital Improvements ImprovementsSchool site will make capital improvements as required to ensure student safety and support implementation of educational programs.
-Over the next three years we plan to continue collaborating with our sites' landlord to make improvements to facilities. Ν 3.g CMO Classified ECS personnel will provide the school with human resources, accounting, financial and facilities support to ensure smooth operations.
-ECS personnel will also support the school's implementation of standards and work to secure additional resources needed to implement educational programs. \$90,787 N
+Program School will employ certificated employees necessary to implement educational programs. \$2,285,610 N 3.b Employees for Operations School will employ staff necessary for effective operations and facilities that support student safety and the implementation of educational programs \$625,329 N 3.c Insurance/Benefits School will maintain required insurance and will offer competitive employee benefits packages. \$1,294,587 N 3.d 3.d Curriculum School will purchase books, materials and supplies to ensure smooth operations and effective implementation of educational programs.
+Students will be provided with free and reduced lunc \$454,977 N 3.e Professional Services School will leverage professional services and other ongoing operating expenses to ensure smooth operations and effective implementation of educational programs.
+Action encompasses budget series 5000, including professional services such as attorneys and auditors and expenses such as copier rentals, tech support, and district oversight. \$1,783,799 N 3.f 3.f Capital Improvements School site will make capital improvements to ensure student safety and support implementation of educational programs. \$725,000 N 3.g CMO Classified ECS personnel will provide the school with human resources, accounting, financial, development, data and facilities support to ensure smooth operations.
+ECS personnel will also support the school's implementation of standards and work to secure additional resources needed to implement educational programs. \$101,893 N

-Increased or Improved Services for Foster Youth, English Learners, and Low-Income Students for 2024-2025
+Increased or Improved Services for Foster Youth, English Learners, and Low-Income Students for 2025-2026

-Total Projected LCFF Supplemental a nd/or Concentration Grants Projected Additional 15 percent LCFF Concentration Grant \$2,028,894 5 \$247,890 Required Percentage to Increase or Improve Services for the LCAP Y /ear Projected Percentage to Increase or Improve Services for the Coming School Year LCFF Carryover - Percentage LCFF Carryover - Dollar Total Percentage to Increase or Improve Services for the Coming School Year 37.654% 0% \$0 0%
+Total Projected LCFF Supplemental and/or Concentration Grants Projected Additional 15 percent LCFF Concentration Grant \$2,105,874 \$259,216

+Required Percentage to Increase or Improve Services for the LCAP Year

+Projected Percentage to Increase or Improve Services for the Coming School Year LCFF Carryover - Dollar Total Percentage to Increase or Improve Services for the Coming School Year 37.73% 0.83% \$43,193 38.56%